-Here are some things to consider when working with the GF/GR:
+Some things to consider when working with your GF/GR:

 Graphic Recording, Visual Notes, Graphic Notes, these terms are used interchangeably and describe the process of being a listener who carefully uses words and images to illustrate the process unfolding in the room.

 Change often starts with awareness and aspirations - seeing these is emerge provides a valuable reference for the group process.
 This public sector human resources department was deeply engaged in visualizing their path forward.
 Working in a room full of this kind of energy is one my favorite parts of being a Visual Practitioner.